python-cffi/cffi/doc/source/index.rst

 with the fact that any cdata object can be weakly referenced).

 .. "versionadded:: 0.3" --- inlined in the previous paragraph

+``ffi.addressof(cdata)``: from a cdata whose type is ``struct foo_s``, return its "address", as a cdata whose type is ``struct foo_s *``.
+Also works on unions, but not on any other type.
+(It would be difficult because only structs and unions are internally stored as an indirect pointer to the data.)
+The returned pointer is only valid as long as the original object is.  *New in version 0.4.*

+.. "versionadded:: 0.4" --- inlined in the previous paragraph

 Unimplemented features